training-mode/ruby/intro/14_objects/README.md

 2. heroes.csv
 3. enemies.csv

 Role-playing games have a long history.
-My first experiences with RPGs were on the Super Nintendo in 1991, a number of years removed from its tabletop roots.
+My first experiences with RPGs were on the Super Nintendo in 1991, a number of years removed from their tabletop roots.

 Your goal in this assignment is to implement the classic turn-based battle system found in many Japanese RPGs.
 The Character and Party classes are provided for your own convenience.
 The helper method, ```convert_to_character```, also needs your attention.
 If you want to add additional fields or methods to the Battle class to assist in the ```run``` logic, you're welcome to do so.